 Breast Pumps 101

 First, let’s talk about breast pumps.
 The fact is, many mothers don’t need one.
-Most babies are excellent at nursing and getting the nutrition they need unless they are born prematurely, are sick just after birth, or have other special health conditions like a neurologic condition, motor difficulties with sucking, or a structural problem like cleft lip or palate.
+Most babies are excellent at nursing and getting the nutrition they need unless they are born prematurely, are sick just after birth, or have other special health conditions like a neurologic condition, motor difficulties with sucking, or a structural problem like cleft lip, which can be treated with cleft lip surgery.
 Certainly for these families, a breast pump is essential equipment.
 There are also other situations where a breast pump is great to have.
 For instance, if Mom expects short periods of separation from her baby on a very intermittent basis, an inexpensive hand pump may be adequate.
 This type of pump is slow and tiring to use, but can get the job done for very occasional use.
 The nice thing about a hand breast pump is that they are very inexpensive.
 If Mom is going to be away from her baby for longer periods of time however, perhaps working outside the home, Anne and I recommend that you invest in an electric, double pump, manufactured by a quality company that has been in the business for a long time.
 These pumps will cost $200-$300 dollars, but they are well built, durable, and will hold up for the long haul.
 Remember, this little pump is going to get a lot of use.
 For those families that find themselves with a baby who is not a very good feeder like a premature baby, a hospital grade double electric pump may be needed.
 These pumps are very expensive, costing around $2000 but fortunately they can be rented.
 These pumps are excellent and worth the rental fee.
 And remember, under the Obamacare law, insurance companies are required to cover the cost of a breast pump.
 Take advantage of that opportunity if you think it will help you be successful breastfeeding.

 Handling Breast Milk